-Staff also recommends the number of Committee members be reduced from nine to five.
+The CDC also recommends the number of Committee members be reduced from nine to five or seven.
 Since the Committee under this structure would meet jointly with the CDC, the seven members between the two groups would call for effective communication and provide the best level of direction on annual strategies and budgets.
-Further, staff recommends that the five VFB committee members be selected by the CDC, following an application process, and that committee members would serve staggered revolving terms.
+In addition, CDC recommends members represent a broad spectrum of businesses which make up our local tourism economy with a focus on lodging owners/managers.
+Finally, the CDC recommends that the VFB committee members be selected by the CDC, following an application process, and that committee members would serve staggered revolving terms.
+Specific details of length of term and timing of procuring new members following the initial committee development would be brought to the CDC at a future agenda.